-To reduce the risk of burns, electric shock, fire, injury to persons, or exposure to excessive microwave energy:
+-To reduce the risk of burns, electric

+shock, fire, injury to persons, or exposure to excessive microwave energy:

 - 1. Read all instructions before using this appliance. - 2.
 Read and follow the specific "PRECAUTIONS TO AVOID POSSIBLE EXPO-SURE TO EXCESSIVE MICROWAVE ENERGY," found on page 1. - 3.
 This appliance must be grounded.
 Connect only to a properly grounded outlet.
-See "GROUNDING INSTRUCTIONS" found on page 6. - 4.
+See "GROUNDING INSTRUCTIONS" found on page 5. - 4.
 As with any cooking appliance, DO NOT leave oven unattended while in use. - 5.
 Install or locate this appliance only in accordance with the installation instructions found on page 5, 6. - 6.
-DO NOT cover or block any openings on this appliance. - 7.
-DO NOT store this appliance outdoors.
+DO NOT cover or block any openings on this appliance. - DO NOT store this appliance outdoors.
 DO NOT use this product near water - for example, near a kitchen sink, in a wet basement, or near a swimming pool or similar locations. - 8.
 Use this appliance only for its intended use as described in this manual.
 DO NOT use corrosive chemicals, vapors or non-food products in this appliance.
 This type of oven is specifically designed to heat, or cook food.
 It is not designed for industrial or laboratory use.
 The use of corrosive chemicals in heating or cleaning will damage the appliance and may result in radiation leaks. - 9.
-When cleaning surfaces of the door and oven that come together upon closing the door, use only mild, non-abrasive soaps or detergents applied with a sponge or soft cloth. - 10.
-DO NOT allow children to use this appliance, unless closely supervised by an adult.
-DO NOT assume that because a child has mastered one cooking skill he/she can cook everything. - 11.
-HOT CONTENTS CAN CAUSE SEVERE BURNS.
+When cleaning surfaces of the door and oven that come together upon closing the door, use only mild, non-abrasive soaps or detergents applied with a sponge or soft cloth. - DO NOT allow children to use this appliance, unless closely supervised by an adult.
+DO NOT assume that because a child has mastered one cooking skill he/she can cook everything. - HOT CONTENTS CAN CAUSE SEVERE BURNS.
 DO NOT ALLOW CHILDREN TO USE THE MICROWAVE.
 Use caution when removing hot items. - 12.
 DO NOT operate this appliance if it has a damaged cord or plug, if it is not working properly, or if it has been damaged or dropped. - 13.
 DO NOT immerse cord or plug in water. - 14.
 Keep cord away from heated surfaces. - 15.
-DO NOT let cord hang over edge of a table or counter.
+DO NOT let cord hang over edge of a table or counter. - 16.
+This appliance should be serviced only by qualified service personnel.
+Contact the nearest authorized service center for examination, repair or adjustment.